8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 The timing for me and investing has been fascinating.

 I started contributing to the 401k at my former employer in 2019, just up to the employer match.
 I turned up the contributions in 2021 to hit the annual limit; the run-up to 2022.
-My contributions to that account ended in July.
+My contributions to that account ended in July, 2022.
 I sold everything in mid-September.
 This means most of the gains made in 2021 were lost.
 With that said, if I did the math right, looking at total cost versus total value at the time of sale, I lost anywhere from 50 to 75 percent of the value of my former employer's contributions.

 Let's say the total cost put in was 50,000 [.United States Dollars](USD).
 Further, let's say it was a 6 percent match, which would be 3,000 USD.
 I missed out on (or lost) up to 2,250 USD.
 With that said, for this hypothetical, I still walked away with 47,750 USD I didn't have before.

 Beyond that, I've been contributing the annual limits to my Roth IRA and HSA along with putting money into my taxable brokerage account; without fail.